rrennoir/PyAccEngineer/README.md

 ## Usage

-simply run the main.py in the cmd / powershell
+Simply run the main.py in the cmd / powershell

 ```
 python main.py
 ```
 or run the powershell script

-One user connect as server and the others connect to it
+* One user connect as server and the others connect to it

-If the username chosen is the same as in acc ("name surname") then the user driving will be highlighted in green.
+* If the username chosen is the same as in acc ("name surname") then the user driving will be highlighted in green.

-Update value will refresh the information on the strategy page to the lastest value in game (mfd page) Set Strategy will send a command to the user who is currently driving and set the strategy accrodinly
+* Update value will refresh the information on the strategy page to the lastest value in game (mfd page)
+* Set Strategy will send a command to the user who is currently driving and set the strategy accrodinly

 done :D